Hospitality Training News and Guides

 RSA Laws Australia - Legal Requirements by State

-RSA certification is a mandatory qualification for anyone serving or supplying alcohol in licensed venues.
-The nationally recognised unit code is SITHFAB021 – Provide Responsible Service of Alcohol.
+RSA certification is mandatory for anyone serving or supplying alcohol in licensed venues.
+The nationally recognised unit is SITHFAB021 – Provide Responsible Service of Alcohol.
 Training covers:

 • Identifying signs of intoxication and taking appropriate action